Financial Aid Policies

 If a student does not attain SAP during the warning term, the student will be suspended from financial aid.

-Ineligible SAP Status / Maximum time frame
+Ineligible SAP Status / Maximum Time Frame

 To remain eligible for financial aid, a student must make sufficient progress to graduate within 150% of the attempted credit hours required for their program (see Chart B).